Two Purple Figs

 • or seafood has a strong fishy taste or seafood is hard to flavour…

 …and the list goes on.
 Well, I find that seafood is just the opposite of all of the above!
 Seafood happens to cook really easy and really fast, be it on the stove, roasted, broiled, steamed, poached, fried, you name it.
-My favourite ways would be roasted, broiled or seared.
+My favorite ways would be roasted, broiled, or seared.

 This amazing recipe for seared salmon comes together in 15 minutes.